AdrianBaugh/PetSittingService/README.md

 ## How Your Website Works

-Creating each page of your website requires a surprising amount of interactions between different JavaScript files and between our frontend and our backend.
+Creating each page of your website requires a surprising number of interactions between different JavaScript files and between our frontend and our backend.
 Our view playlist page makes 3 separate calls to our MusicPlaylistService.

 Let’s look at one piece - adding the header to our page.
 This requires the full end to end flow of HTML to JS to backend service all the way back to updating our HTML.